a20351766/udo.1.4.0/docs/source/Gerrit/gerrit.rst

 .. code::

-   git clone ssh://LFID@gerrit.hyperledger.org:29418/fabric && scp -p -P 29418 LFID@gerrit.hyperledger.org:hooks/commit-msg fabric/.git/hooks/
+   git clone ssh://LFID@gerrit.hyperledger.org:29418/udo && scp -p -P 29418 LFID@gerrit.hyperledger.org:hooks/commit-msg udo/.git/hooks/

-.. note:: If you are cloning the fabric project repository, you will
+.. note:: If you are cloning the udo project repository, you will
           want to clone it to the ``$GOPATH/src/github.com/hyperledger`` directory so that it will build, and so that you can use it with the Vagrant :doc:`development environment <../dev-setup/devenv>`.